kimbente/super-resolution/README.md

     - The nominal year of this data set is 2015 — the year of the reference surface digital elevation model (REMA).
     - Note: Ice flow velocity derived from satellite interferometry (Rignot et al., 2011; Mouginot et al., 2017).

+## Next steps:
+- Organise code repository,
+- Use auxiliary high-resolution surface data to downscale ice velocity (1 to 1) (currently using surface to increase bedrock resolution)
+  - Integrate auxiliary high-resolution bed data
+- LML for parameters
+- Baseline Experiment:
+  - Set-up metrics
+  - Benchmarks
+  - Try various upscaling factors
+  - for all scenes in both domains
+- Use multiple auxiliary inputs
+  - Also use derivatives
+- CNN to map between auxiliary covariances (e.g. multiple) and target covariances (Gram matrix space)
+  - Initialise kernel weight according to spatial/vision tricks like edge detection.
+Nudging

 ## Benchmarks
 - Streamline diffusion is used in BedMachine for it's anisotropic qualities.
 - Bilinear interpolation (https://pytorch.org/docs/stable/generated/torch.nn.functional.grid_sample.html)